 3D Secure authentication is required when a customer saves their card to set up automatic payments.
 To do this, the customer would complete 3D Secure authentication outside of a transaction.

-It’s only 4 months left for merchants to get ready for the new rule – SCA in this September.
-The change in the online payment sectors is expected to combating with cybercrimes and reducing online credit card frauds, which create a more dynamic and secure environment for eCommerce.
+It’s only 4 months left for merchants to get ready for the new rule - SCA in this September.
+The change in the online payment sectors is expected to combating with cybercrimes and reducing online credit card frauds, which creates a more dynamic and secure environment for eCommerce.